-Subjects Offered: classics, ancient history, classical archaeology, economics, English, environmental studies, history, mathematics, music, philosophy, physics, politics and international relations, theology and women's studies.
+Subjects Offered: classics, ancient history, classical archaeology, economics, English, history, mathematics, music, philosophy, physics, politics, international relations, and psychology.

 St. Edmund Hall (Teddy Hall)

-Subjects offered: biochemistry, chemistry, comparative literature, Czech/Slovak literature in translation, earth sciences (geolgoy), economics, English langauge and literature, film studies, history, history of art, mathematics, philosophy, politics and international realtions, psychology, physics
+Subjects offered: biochemistry, chemistry, comparative literature, Czech/Slovak language and literature, earth sciences (geology), economics, English language and literature, film studies, French language and literature, German, history, history of art, mathematics, philosophy, politics, international relations, psychology, physics, and Russian language and literature.

 Students live in single rooms in college accommodation, some with en-suite bathrooms, and all with Internet connections.
 Meals are provided in the college dining halls, reported to be among the best among Oxford colleges.